 - report data security incidents immediately in accordance with reporting procedures;

-- process personal data in accordance with the rights of data subjects and assist with the collation of information for Subject Access Requests (SARs);
+- process personal data in accordance with the data protection principles;

 Senior Information Risk Owner (SIRO)

-The SIRO is the Chief Operating Officer and has overall responsibility for information as a strategic asset of the University, ensuring that the value of information to the University is understood and recognised and that measures are in place to protect against risk.
-This information includes personal data as defined by the Data Protection Act 1998 and the General Data Protection Regulation.
+The SIRO has overall responsibility for information as a strategic asset of the University, ensuring that the value of information to the University is understood and recognised and that measures are in place to protect against risk.
+This information includes personal data as defined by the Data Protection Act 2018 and the UK General Data Protection Regulation.

 The SIRO's responsibilities are: